-While it’s not necessary, I personally love giving a “themed” food gift, along with 1 or 2 recipes related to that theme.
+While it’s not necessary, I personally enjoy giving a “themed” food gift, along with 1 or 2 recipes related to that theme.

-Baking Basket = flours, sugars, baking powder/soda, oil, shortening, salt, cocoa, chocolates, boxed brownie or cake mix
+Baking Basket = flour, sugar, baking powder/soda, oil, shortening, salt, cocoa, chocolates, boxed brownie or cake mixes.

-Sweet Basket = variety of sweet sauces, syrups, jams, honey, molasses, etc.
+Sweet Basket = variety of sweet sauces, syrups, jams, honey, and molasses.

-Savory Basket = variety of olive oils, vinegars, spices, seasonings, bread crumbs, marinades, etc.
+Savory Basket = variety of olive oils, vinegars, spices, seasonings, bread crumbs, and marinades.

-Salty Basket = chips, pretzels, crackers, popcorn, peanuts, etc.
+Salty Basket = chips, pretzels, crackers, popcorn, peanuts, and trail mix.

-Spices & Seasonings Basket = any number of herbs, spices, seasonings, extracts, vinegars, etc.
+Spices & Seasonings Basket = any number of herbs, spices, seasonings, extracts, and vinegars.

-Condiment Basket = ketchup, mustards (all different types), pickles, relishes, mayo, olives, BBQ sauce, pizza sauce, etc.
+Condiment Basket = ketchup, mustards (all different types), pickles, relishes, mayo, olives, BBQ sauce, and pizza sauce.

-Picnic Basket = non-refrigerated meats, cheeses, crackers, wine, etc.
+Picnic Basket = non-refrigerated meats, cheeses, crackers, and wine.

-Snack Basket = nuts, dried fruits, snack bars, trail mix, beef jerky, chocolate covered raisins, packaged cookies
+Snack Basket = nuts, dried fruits, snack bars, trail mix, beef jerky, chocolate-covered raisins, and packaged cookies.

-Breakfast Basket = cereal, granola, PopTarts, muffin mix, pancake mix, syrup, etc.
+Breakfast Basket = cereal, granola, PopTarts, muffin mix, pancake mix, syrup.

-Canned Goods Basket = canned soup, meats, fruits, veggies, beans, broth, etc.
+Canned Goods Basket = canned soup, meats, fruits, veggies, beans, broth.

 Pizza Basket = pizza dough mix, sauce, pepperoni, spices

-Cookie Decorating Basket = sugar cookie dough mix, frosting, piping bags and tips, sprinkles, candies, etc. etc.
+Cookie Decorating Basket = sugar cookie dough mix, frosting, piping bags and tips, sprinkles, and candies.

-Paper Products Basket (1) = disposable napkins, plates, cups, cutlery, paper towel, toilet paper, etc.
+Paper Products Basket (1) = disposable napkins, plates, cups, cutlery, paper towel, and toilet paper.

-Paper Products Basket (2) = snack/sandwich bags, freezer bags, plastic wrap, wax paper, aluminum foil, parchment paper, kitchen twine
+Paper Products Basket (2) = snack/sandwich bags, freezer bags, plastic wrap, wax paper, aluminum foil, parchment paper, and kitchen twine.

-If you’re looking for fun, frugal, practical, easy-to-put-together shower ideas for almost any new couple (or new homeowner) THIS is it!
+If you’re looking for fun, frugal, practical, easy-to-put-together shower ideas for almost any new couple (or homeowner) try a Pantry Shower!